c2cortes/app-todos-react-redux/README.md

-#### This app is using redux and some other dependencies so go to the folder and run from terminal:
+#### This app uses redux and some other dependencies so go to the folder and run from terminal:
 > npm install
 > npm start